ro-berto/build/scripts/slave/recipe_modules/chromium_tests/chromium_recipe.md

 `chromium.linux` master.

 *** note
-Make sure to read the {####Getting your builder on the main waterfall} section after reading this section.
+Make sure to read the [following](#Getting-your-builder-on-the-main-waterfall) section once you have read this section.
 ***

 1. Add the builder configs to the corresponding master file in the